novainsilico/nway/README.md

 **To summarize:**

   - The bootstrap must never be cached (or, at least, it can be a http 304 response).
-  - The packets are naturally cachable for life.
+  - The bundles are naturally cachable for life.

-**The nway middleware does exactly that**: it explicitly forces the http header obtain this effect (caching all generated packets but the bootstrap).
+**The nway middleware does exactly that**: it explicitly forces the http header obtain this effect (caching all generated bundles by the bootstrap).
 But you could do the same with any http server.

 **Exemple with a small connect.js driven http server:**